Wilson Home Farms

 “Versatile, medium-sized leaves.
 Compared to Staro, Purly has a more upright plant habit with a slightly straighter leaf. *Edible Flowers: Pull the florets apart and sprinkle on salads, dips, sauces, soups, stir-fries, and pizza.
 Great as an addition to potato salad.
 Flavor is of mild, sweet onion.”

-Picture
+Picture of cilantro

 Calypso Cilantro